matizk144/greeFullForHA/README.md

 Yet another custom integration for GREE devices

 ## Why projects was created and why this integration is better then other?
-__Build-in GREE integration in Home Assistant often loose connectivity to devices.__
+__Build-in GREE integration in Home Assistant often lose connectivity to devices.__

 GREE devices, make since 2022 have (probably different - cheaper) Wi-Fi integration which lose some PING packets.